kjellm/kjellm.github.com/event.markdown

 The purpose with the `InstanceMethods` module above is to allow users of this class to choose whether they want to inherit the class or include it as a mixin.
-This technique will be used again, and it's usefulness will be demonstrated later.
+This technique will be used again, and its usefulness will be demonstrated later.

 #### Extending the store